jeanlemanZe/cordova-plugin-google-play-age/README.md

 #### installID	Play-generated alphanumeric ID.
 > An ID assigned to supervised user installs by Google Play, used for the purposes of notifying you of revoked app approval.
 Review the documentation for revoked app approvals.
 > Empty (a blank value)	userStatus is verified, unknown, or empty.

+## Error Codes
+#### API_NOT_AVAILABLE : -1
+> The Play Age Signals API is not available.
+The Play Store app version installed on the device might be old.

+#### PLAY_STORE_NOT_FOUND : -2
+> No Play Store app is found on the device.
+Ask the user to install or enable the Play Store.

+#### NETWORK_ERROR : -3
+> No available network is found.
+Ask the user to check for a connection.

+#### PLAY_SERVICES_NOT_FOUND : -4
+> Play Services is not available or its version is too old.
+Ask the user to install, update, or enable Play Services.

+#### CANNOT_BIND_TO_SERVICE : -5
+> Binding to the service in the Play Store has failed.
+This can be due to having an old Play Store version installed on the device or device memory is overloaded.
+Ask the user to update the Play Store app.
+Retry with an exponential backoff.

+#### PLAY_STORE_VERSION_OUTDATED : -6
+> The Play Store app needs to be updated.
+Ask the user to update the Play Store app.

+#### PLAY_SERVICES_VERSION_OUTDATED : -7
+> Play Services needs to be updated.
+Ask the user to update Play Services.

+#### CLIENT_TRANSIENT_ERROR : -8
+> 	There was a transient error in the client device.
+Implement a retry strategy with a maximum number of attempts as an exit condition.
+If the issue still doesn't resolve, ask the user to try again later.

+#### APP_NOT_OWNED : -9
+> The app was not installed by Google Play.
+Ask the user to get your app from Google Play.

+#### INTERNAL_ERROR : -100
+> Unknown internal error.
+Implement a retry strategy with a maximum number of attempts as an exit condition.
+If the issue still doesn't resolve, ask the user to try again later.
+If it fails consistently, contact Google Play Developer support, include Play Age Signals API in the subject, and include as much technical detail as possible (such as a bug report).